-This position will usually be located in an office or call center environment.
-Although verification representatives are usually hired on a by-business basis, occasionally, this position may be subcontracted out by a company.
-An ideal employee to hire for a verification representative position usually has some insurance-related certifications and successfully stays up to date with the latest insurance policies.
+This position will usually be located in an office or call center environment, with remote work becoming increasingly common.
+Although verification representatives are typically hired as employees of the company they support, this position may be subcontracted to a third party (outsourcing provider).
+An ideal employee for a verification representative position will have insurance-related certifications and stay up to date with the latest insurance policies and regulations.

 Are you a job seeker?